 - One study looked at the impact of oats on feelings of satiety and reducing appetite.
 The authors reported they had evidence that the beta-glucans in oats have “a positive effect on perceptions of satiety.”

 - The diets of 345 obese adults were evaluated for six months.
 Results of the Journal of Nutrition article showed a clear relationship between increased intake of dietary fiber and weight loss.

 - More than 3,400 adults at high risk for diabetes participated in a Diabetes Prevention Program clinical trial that looked at the association between diet and weight and specific dietary factors that predicted weight loss.
 Dietary intake was evaluated for all participants.
 Weight loss after one year was associated with an increase in high-fiber carbohydrates and reductions in total fat and saturated fat.

 If you want to include more fiber in your diet, do it gradually so your body can adjust to the change.
 If you add too much fiber too quickly, you may experience cramps, abdominal discomfort, and diarrhea.
 The suggested amount of fiber for women in perimenopause and menopause is 30 to 35 grams daily.

-Foods with viscous fibers are all plant based.
-The richest sources include apricots, apples, asparagus, beans and legumes, Brussel sprouts, flaxseeds, lentils, oats, and sweet potatoes.
-If your diet isn't providing enough fiber each day, reach for a supplement like FIBERUS.
+Foods with viscous fibers are all plant-based.
+The richest sources include apricots, apples, asparagus, beans and legumes, Brussels sprouts, flaxseeds, lentils, oats, and sweet potatoes.
+If your diet doesn't provide enough fiber daily, reach for a supplement like Fiberus.